f1rehead/SlideshowSE/readme.md

 Any image can be loaded into the slideshow by picking it from the WordPress media page, even images you've already uploaded can be inserted into your slideshow right away!

 Fancy doing something crazy?
-You can create and use as many slideshows as you'd like, with different images, settings, and styles for each one of them.
+Create and use as many slideshows as you'd like, with different images, settings, and styles for each one.

 ## Features